talwrii/linux-mouse-record/README.md

 The recording file is a stream of JSON lines and can be edited by hand.

-# Turning a recording into a program
+# Turning a recording into an executable
 If you place:

 ```